IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 	- All sources must be cited.
 Background section and references account for 20% of your grade.

 - Calendar of Production
 	- How are you going to make this project happen?
 Please make a schedule that includes a weekly breakdown of the semester, and milestones you plan to hit toward project production.
+Please be sure to also note your plans for fulfilling the public-presentation requirement of the thesis.

 ### Week 5: